AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

 [chapter content here...]
 </example_input>

 Note: Correct answers are distributed across positions A, B, C, D — not always in the same position.
+Also observe that all four answer options have similar length (the correct answer is not consistently the longest or shortest).

 <example_output>
 [